-- Tboli: “the Holy Spirit shall be with him,”
+- Tboli: “the Holy Spirit is with / lives with one”

-- Shipibo-Conibo: “the Holy Spirit shall permeate him” (using a term said of medicines)
+- Shipibo-Conibo: “the Holy Spirit permeates one” (using a term said of medicines)

-- Ngäbere: “the full strength of the Holy Spirit shall stay in him”
+- Ngäbere: “the full strength of the Holy Spirit stays in one”

-- Tae’ (translation of 1933): “he shall carry the Holy Spirit in his inner being” (source for this and all above: Reiling / Swellengrebel)
+- Tae’ (translation of 1933): “one carries the Holy Spirit in his inner being” (source for this and all above: Reiling / Swellengrebel)

-- Rincón Zapotec: “the Holy Spirit come to be completely with them”
+- Rincón Zapotec: “the Holy Spirit comes to be completely with one”

-- Eastern Highland Otomi: “they all walked with the Holy Spirit of God”
+- Eastern Highland Otomi: “one walks with the Holy Spirit of God”

-- Morelos Nahuatl: “the Holy Spirit entered everyone’s heart to rule”
+- Morelos Nahuatl: “the Holy Spirit enters one’s heart to rule”

-- Teutila Cuicatec: “God’s Spirit possessed all of them” / “in all the authority of the Holy Spirit”
+- Teutila Cuicatec: “God’s Spirit possesses one” / “in all the authority of the Holy Spirit”

 - Isthmus Mixe: “have the Holy Spirit (in one’s head and heart) very much” or “Holy Spirit enter one completely”